about nala

 Since 1975, NALA has been trusted to provide exceptional continuing education and professional development designed specifically to advance paralegals and other legal professionals in their careers.
 NALA connects members with their peers across the nation and opens doors of knowledge and opportunity.

 NALA provides current information about the paralegal profession through continuing education, networking opportunities, professional certification programs, occupational survey reports, and other publications to help paralegals excel in the workplace.
-NALA is a non-profit organization, 501(c)(6), representing 15k+ paralegals, who are individual members or members of NALA affiliated associations.
+NALA is a nonprofit organization, 501(c)(6), representing 15k+ paralegals, who are individual members or members of NALA affiliated associations.
 NALA is a membership organization.
 This means that the individual members of NALA are the leading force of NALA programs and policies.
 The association is governed by a Board of Directors and maintains an office and headquarters staff in Tulsa, Oklahoma.

-NALA is a trade name (filed in Oklahoma in 2003) for The National Association of Legal Assistants which was formed on April 10, 1975 in Oklahoma.
+NALA is a trade name (filed in Oklahoma in 2003) for The National Association of Legal Assistants, which was formed on April 10, 1975, in Oklahoma.

 Certification, continuing education, and networking are all opportunities that NALA offers.
 We understand that the paralegal profession is constantly evolving and professionals need to be able to keep up with the changes.
 That is why we have developed continuing education programs and services specifically geared for paralegal growth.
 Some of the educational resources we provide include our conference and paralegal workshop held every year in July, and our abundance of online education courses, programs, and books.